|Read this article in Spanish|

 I can recommend another program, after most of my initial objections were overcome by the evidence and the author, who also showed a very positive response to my feedback.
 This special mention goes to WildBit Viewer, an outstanding application that can rival the ones reviewed above in many aspects.
 The program is highly manageable and functional enough to earn the respect of many users.

-Apart from the usual features you'd expect, it offers aspect ratio information, small-increment wheel zooming, a very intuitive image editor with a full array of editing tools, a superpowerful search function that can track any metadata or EXIF information, an excellent geotagging tool to embed geographical co-ordinates in the files, and the most comprehensive help you can imagine.
+Apart from the common features found in the other products mentioned so far, it offers aspect ratio information, small-increment wheel zooming, a very intuitive image editor with a full array of editing tools, a superpowerful search function that can track any metadata or EXIF information, an excellent geotagging tool to embed geographical co-ordinates in the files, and the most comprehensive help you can imagine.
 There's also a function for side-by-side image comparison with difference calculations, and a highly customizable slideshow mode that can be operated from external Android devices over Wi-Fi connections with its remote feature.
-It supports over 70 formats (including some videos, from which frames can be extracted in multipage view) and runs on Windows XP through W8.
+It supports over 70 formats (including some videos, from which frames can be extracted in multipage view) and runs on Windows XP through W10.
 From version 6 on, it includes full Unicode support.
 WildBit Viewer is a very competent alternative.

 But Nomacs is really special because of a few other things that are uncommon for programs in this category.
 For example, it can change the transparency of its interface, open very large images with surprising ease, show them in a frameless view on your desktop, rotate RAW files permanently, build a mosaic based on a target image composed by any number of other images, or pause animated GIF files and save their individual frames.
 These are all outstanding features, but something I had never seen before is that multiple instances of the program can be connected to work together on the same computer or even synchronize them across a LAN to perform several specific functions on different machines at the same time.

 There are a few inconveniences, though.
 When you come from other viewers, it takes some time to get used to the layout, since a number of common generic functions are assigned to unexpected menus.
-No undo command is available for any of the eventual edits you might apply to a photo (and this option has actually been discarded from future development).
 The mouse wheel zooms in and out with totally inconsistent steps, so it's almost impossible to get the same magnification twice or zoom up to a desired exact level with it, except for 100% view.
-And the zoom allows no custom levels, though this will likely be included in future versions along with some batch processing capabilities, which are currently lacking.
+No custom levels are allowed for zooming either, though this will likely be included in future versions.
 Despite these flaws, Nomacs is an appealing product that many users will appreciate.